Conor Cruise O'Brien: Department of External Affairs

 Cruise O'Brien's university education led to a career in the public service, most notably in the Department of External Affairs.
 He achieved distinction as managing director of the state-run Irish News Agency and later as part of the fledgling Irish delegation to the United Nations.
 He later claimed he was something of an anomalous iconoclast in post-1922 Irish politics, particularly in the context of Fianna Fáil governments under Éamon de Valera.

-Cruise O'Brien wrote that the then Secretary of the department, Joseph P. Walshe, might well have considered that Cruise O'Brien was "no fit person to be a member of Catholic Ireland's Department of External Affairs".
+Cruise O'Brien wrote that the Secretary of the department, Joseph P. Walshe, might well have considered that Cruise O'Brien was "no fit person to be a member of Catholic Ireland's Department of External Affairs".
 Cruise O'Brien attributed his appointment "to a decision taken at a higher level.
 Under God, there was only one higher level.
 This consisted of Eamon de Valera, then Minister for External Affairs as well as Taoiseach."
 Cruise O'Brien speculated that de Valera's Catholicism may have been conditioned by his excommunication during the Civil War of 1922/3, that he may have felt that Walshe had been too close to the previous government, and that he may have been conscious of the nationalist credentials of the Sheehy family, notably Cruise O'Brien's great-uncle, Father Eugene Sheehy, who had been parish priest of Bruree during de Valera's formative years.
 De Valera later wrote of Father Sheehy, "Eisean a mhúin an tírgrá dhom" (It was he who taught me patriotism).